vondreii/vondreii-site/src/assets/blog-posts/creatingASimpleAngularWebApplication.md

 You now have a very basic foundation of a simple Angular Application.

+You can view the completed source code for this [here](https://github.com/vondreii/Example-Angular-Project-Tutorial).

 ### Key Points
 * You can add more components using the `ng g c` command (for example, `ng g c login`, or `ng g c our-products`.
 * You can use the master stylesheet, `src/styles.css` to add styling for all pages.